UI-Gurus/tutorials/react.md

 }
 ```

 The function above is a valid React component too, because it accepts a single "props" object argument with data and returns a React element.
-We call such components "functional" because they are literally JavaScript functions.
+This components are called "functional" because they are literally JavaScript functions.

 #### Standard insight!

-We are using arrow functions and for any functional component you should use it too.
-Also, note that in this case the name of the component is in camel case but with the first letter of the first word capitalized, any component, functional or not must follow this standard.
+For any functional component arrow functions are the best way to define them.
+Also, in this case the name of the component is in camel case but with the first letter of the first word capitalized, any component, functional or not must follow this standard.
 Why this way?
 To differentiate it from HTML tags that are always lowercase.

 This type of components are useful for dumb components, or also called presentational components.
-Presentational components focus on the UI rather than behavior, so it is important to avoid using state in presentational components, we will see what state is later.
-Instead, state should be managed by higher-level container components or via some architecture pattern like Flux or Redux (you can have a notion of what is and how to use this patterns on their respective tutorial).
+Presentational components focus on the UI rather than behavior.
 This kind of components do not support state or lifecycle methods.
+Instead, state should be managed by higher-level container components or via some architecture pattern like Flux or Redux.

 #### Advantages of a stateless component

-* Programatically Enforce keeping the component pure
+* Programmatically Enforce keeping the component pure
-* You are forced to put state management where it belongs: in higher level container components
+* Forces to put state management where it belongs: in higher level container components
 * Require less typing
-* Easy to understand: it is just a function that takes props and splits HTML
+* Easy to understand: it's just a function that takes props and splits HTML
-* Easy to test: Since it is a pure function, your assertions are very straightforward: Given an specific value for props, we can expect it to return an specific markup.
+* Easy to test: Since it's a pure function, the assertions are very straightforward: Given an specific value for props, it can be expected to return an specific markup.

-Let's have some practice.
-Change the `App` class component for a functional component:
+The `App` class component can be converted on a functional component:

 ```javascript
 const App = (props) => {